LCC-CIT/CS235IM-Demos/README.md

 ### SectionIndexDemo
 An app that shows a table of plants with an alphabetic section index on the right side.
 Clicking on a plant name pops up an alert with information about the plant.

-### SizeClassDemo
-A four-function calculator demonstrating the use of Size-Classes.

-### VocabQuiz_SizeClasses
-Just has a baseline wAny hAny layout, ready for us to add another set of constraints in another size class.
-Not finished.

 ### StarTrekCastDemo
 Uses a UITableView and a UIDetialView to create a master-detail app.